tinganho/balanced-storage/README.md

 }
 ```

 In the above example.
 We call `this.user.unregister('change:title', this.showAlert);` in the method `removeUser` to pass the compiler check.
 We pass the compiler check because the class's methods is now balanced.
-There is one add method and one sub method in the class.
+There is one add method declaration and one sub method declaration in the class.

 To achieve balance either a scope needs to be balanced or a class's methods neeed to be balanced.
-A balanced scope, means that there is a sub method balancing an add method.
-A balanced class, means that there exists a corresponding sub method for an add method.
+A balanced scope, means that there is a possibility that a sub method being called to match a corresponding add method call.
+A balanced class, means that there exists a corresponding sub method declaration for an add method declaration.

 Target | Elements | Balance
 --- | --- | ---
-Class | Methods | For every add method there must exist a corresponding sub method.
+Class | Methods | For every add method declaration there must exist a corresponding sub method declaration.
-Scope | Call expressions | Whenever an add method is called, there must be a possibility that a corresponding sub method is being called.
+Scope | Call expressions | There is a possibility that a sub method being called to match a corresponding add method call.

 ## Inheritance